Cape Town: Dutch period

-In 1652, Jan van Riebeeck and other employees of the United East India Company (Verenigde Oost-indische Compagnie, VOC) were sent to the Cape Town to establish a way-station for ships travelling to the Dutch East Indies, and the Fort de Goede Hoop (later replaced by the Castle of Good Hope).
+In 1652, Jan van Riebeeck and other employees of the United East India Company (Verenigde Oost-indische Compagnie, VOC) were sent to the Cape Colony to establish a way-station for ships travelling to the Dutch East Indies, and the Fort de Goede Hoop (later replaced by the Castle of Good Hope).

 The settlement grew slowly during this period, as it was hard to find adequate labour.
-This labour shortage prompted the authorities to import slaves from Indonesia and Madagascar.
-Many of these became some of the ancestors of the first Cape Coloured communities.
-Under Van Riebeeck and his successors as VOC commanders and later governors at the Cape, a wide range of agricultural plants were introduced to the Cape.
-Some of these, including grapes, cereals, ground nuts, potatoes, apples and citrus, had an important and lasting influence on the societies and economies of the region.
+This labour shortage prompted the local authorities to import enslaved people from Indonesia and Madagascar.
+Many of these people are ancestors of modern-day Cape Coloured and Cape Malay communities.

+Under Van Riebeeck and his successors, as VOC commanders and later governors at the Cape, a wide range of agricultural plants were introduced to the Cape.
+Some of these, including grapes, cereals, ground nuts, potatoes, apples and citrus, had a large and lasting influence on the societies and economies of the region.